ItsLando/HtmlCssExcercises/README.md

 # HtmlCssExcercises
 This README will serve as a guide for the reader, in an effort to describe what I learned or was practicing in each excercise.
-This is not everything I have worked on, I've been on various 'code learning sites' using their text editors or input boxes to practice code.
-This is, however, code that I used to practice concepts as I learned them.
+This is not everything I have worked on, as I've been on various code-learning sites and using their text editors or input boxes to practice code.
+This is however, code that I used to practice concepts as I learned them.
 Enjoy!

 firstPage.html: